vedantx001/git-demo/README.md

 # git-demo
-This is a git class demo
+This is a git class demo.

 # Teacher